elixirschool/elixirschool/en/lessons/ecto/basics.md

   hostname: "localhost"
 ```

 This configures how Ecto will connect to the database.
+Either edit the username to match one of your existing database roles, or create a new one in your `psql` shell as follows:
+`CREATE ROLE postgres  WITH SUPERUSER CREATEDB LOGIN PASSWORD 'pass';`

 It also creates a `Friends.Repo` module inside `lib/friends/repo.ex`